leonardoduarte1305/api-leo-implementation/readme.md

 * As a manager i want to manage (register, edit, exclude and update) the departments of my company.
 * I want to register, edit, exclude and update my employees.
-* As a manager i wat to grant accesses and permissions for my employees.
+* As a manager i want to grant accesses and permissions for my employees.
 * In the course of time new features will be implemented and the configuration will be updated

 ## Modules